Accessing ClickHouse Through ELB

 Accessing ClickHouse through ELB

-1. Use the client to log in to the node where the ClickHouse service instance is deployed.
-For details, see Using ClickHouse from Scratch.
-Note that the host parameter in the clickhouse client command must be set to the private IP address of ELB.
+- Use the client to log in to the node where the ClickHouse service instance is deployed.
+For details, see Using the ClickHouse Client.
+Note that the host parameter in the clickhouse client command must be set to the private IP address of ELB obtained in 4.

 If you manually run a client command to connect to the ClickHouse node, there may be only a few concurrent requests.
 In this case, the ELB may always send the requests to the same backend ClickHouse node.
 This is normal.